-Without progesterone’s balancing effects, excess estrogen often leads to weight gain, usually in the body’s central fat stores – the belly.
+Excess estrogen often leads to weight gain without progesterone’s balancing effects, usually in the body’s central fat stores – the belly.

 In our 20s and 30s, our bodies are great at buffering stress because we have optimal progesterone levels, but as we age, those levels lower, and we lose that buffer.

-Women who are going perimenopausal or in menopause have adrenal glands that are not as efficient at producing progesterone and other hormones, especially if they are pumping out cortisol all the time.
+Women going perimenopausal or in menopause have adrenal glands that are not as efficient at producing progesterone and other hormones, especially if they are pumping out cortisol all the time.

-All this to say, it could be that your “being stressed” all the time is actually what is slowing down your metabolism and giving you that belly bulge.
-Honestly, the belly bulge isn’t even that big of a deal when you realize that elevated cortisol levels can lead to insulin resistance, obesity, and diabetes.
+All this to say, it could be that your “being stressed” all the time is slowing down your metabolism and giving you that belly bulge.
+The belly bulge isn’t even that big of a deal when you realize that elevated cortisol levels can lead to insulin resistance, obesity, and diabetes.

-So, you might be saying, “Kerri, I’m not really all that stressed!”
-Well, you may not realize this, but how you exercise might also be the culprit.
+So, you might be saying, “Kerri, I’m not all that stressed!”
+You may not realize this, but how you exercise might also be adding to your high cortisol levels.

 We know that exercise is good for us, right?
 Yes, it is, but it also creates stress on the body.

 Not just the physical stress, but our adrenals increase their production of cortisol to keep energy levels up.
 In our 20s and 30s, high-intensity cardio workouts were not a problem, but after 40, our adrenal glands can’t keep up.
-High-intensity cardio workouts can actually make matters worse for women after 40.
+Prolonged, high-intensity cardio workouts can make matters worse for women after 40.

 - Let that💩go!
 Get rid of anything that brings you stress.
 You won’t be able to let go of some things in your life, but you can choose to stop worrying about them.
 If you can change it, change it.
 If you can’t, accept it.

-- More cardio/high intensity workouts is not the answer.
+- More cardio/high-intensity workouts are not the answer.
 Short, interval cardio workouts are better because they stimulate less cortisol production than longer endurance workouts.

 - Get more sleep.
 Chronic, moderate sleep deprivation causes cortisol levels to remain high.
 You must get 7-9 hours of uninterrupted sleep every single night.
 Put the phone down, create a bedtime routine, and remember that not getting good sleep makes your metabolism slow down.

 - Just MOVE more.
-Literally, add more movement to your day.
-If you can get outside and walk for 10-20 every day, it will help you relieve stress, burn calories, and increase your metabolism.
+Add more movement to your day.
+Getting outside and walking for 20-30 minutes every day will help you relieve stress, burn calories, and increase your metabolism.
 Don’t have time?
 Get creative here.
 Each time you park your car, choose the spot furthest from the door if you sit all day to get up every hour and take a walk around the office.
 Just 5 minutes here and there will add up!

-- Pranayama & Meditation.
-One of the best ways to lower your stress is through a 5-minute breathing or meditation practice.
-Square breathing is my favorite way to de-stress, and it only takes 5 minutes.
+- Yoga & Meditation.
+One of the best ways to lower stress is through a 5-minute breathing or meditation practice.
+Square breathing is my favorite way to de-stress; it only takes 5 minutes.

 - Eat more plant protein.
-Research shows that eating animal protein could actually speed muscle loss.
-Meat, wheat, and corn are acid-producing foods can also stunt muscle-protein synthesis.
-Plant proteins tend to have more soluble fiber to help lower insulin levels, storing less fat, and making us feel fuller.
+Research shows that eating animal protein could speed up muscle loss.
+Meat, wheat, and corn are acid-producing foods that can also stunt muscle-protein synthesis.
+Plant proteins have more soluble fiber to help lower insulin levels, store less fat, and make us feel fuller.
 Plant protein for the win!